squidfunk/mkdocs-material/docs/extensions/metadata.md

 ...
 ```

-See the next section which covers the metadata that is supported by Material.
+See the next section which covers the supported metadata.

 ### Setting a hero

-Material exposes a simple text-only page-local hero via Metadata, as you can
+Material for MkDocs exposes a simple text-only page-local hero via Metadata, as
-see on the current page when you scroll to the top.
+you can see on the current page when you scroll to the top.
 It's as simple as:

 ``` markdown
 hero: Set heroes with metadata